-Pura Aventura has been inspiring people to travel to Spain, Portugal and Latin America since 1999 with active holidays made exceptional, personal and planet positive.
+Pura Aventura has been inspiring people to travel to Spain, Portugal and Latin America, away from the crowds, since 1999 with what have since become award-winning sustainable holidays.

 It all started with a chance meeting of a Brit, a Spaniard and a Basque in Patagonia’s Torres del Paine National Park.
 After weeks of hiking across the park the Spaniard, Diego, stayed on as a park guard, the Basque, Xabi, went back to trailblazing river routes into the park and the Brit, Tom, took the slow road home by hitchhiking the 3,300km back to Santiago airport.

 As Diego learned how to protect the precious ecosystems and Xabi worked with visitors to deliver the best experiences, Tom was experiencing the kindness of strangers.
 Each, in their own way, accumulating a debt of gratitude.
 Pura Aventura was established precisely to share places which have moved us and to do so in a way which protects and benefits them.
 Working directly with a huge number of partners overseas allows us to achieve this while also creating truly unique and special holidays.
 There isn’t very much on this site which can be found elsewhere.
 This is what we mean by exceptional.